FFMPEG

 2 Installing

-FFMPEG is conservative in its default install under homebrew, skipping anything that might conceivably infringe upon any patent in any jurisdiction, or anything that sounds like too much effort; I generally do not care about that because I am unlikely to be building anything using ffmpeg that would be liable for patent royalties such as a turkey commerical product.
-As such I prefer a more capable build:
+FFMPEG is conservative in its default install under homebrew, skipping anything that might conceivably infringe upon any patent in any jurisdiction, or anything that sounds like too much effort; I generally do not care about that because I am unlikely to be building anything using ffmpeg that would be liable for patent royalties such as a turkey commercial product.
+As such, I prefer a more capable build:

 brew install ffmpeg \